juniorjrfsn/elixir_app/appphoenix/README.md

               grant all privileges on schema  appphoenix_prod to postgres;

+GRANT ALL PRIVILEGES ON DATABASE appphoenix_dev TO postgres;
+GRANT CONNECT ON DATABASE appphoenix_dev TO postgres;
+GRANT USAGE ON SCHEMA public TO postgres;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO postgres;

   CREATE DATABASE
   postgres=# create database appphoenix_dev;
   postgres=# grant all privileges on database appphoenix_dev to postgres;